 Analysis of GTD showed that terrorist attacks on energy infrastructure have continued to increase and decrease.
 In particular, more than 150 terrorist attacks have occurred every year.
 Although South Korean energy infrastructure is unlikely damaged because of the rarely occurrence of terrorist attacks in East-Asia, caution is need.
 Due to the increasing frequency of North Korea's drone operations, it is necessary to prepare countermeasures.
 In addition, the characteristics of terrorist attacks on energy infrastructure are mostly those using explosives with a small number of people involved.
-Since the success rate of terrorist attacks from occurred.
+Since the success rate of terrorist attacks on energy infrastructure is very high, it is important to prevent terrorist attack from occurred.

-[Keywords] Nation Critical Infrastructure, Terrorist Attacks, Energy Infrastructure, Drone Attack, Bombing
+[Keywords] Nation Critical Infrastructure, Terrorist Attacks, Energy Infrastructure, Drone Attack, Bombing tember 2019.

-Saudi Aribia's two oil facilities, taking out half of the country's oil production about 5.7 million barrels per day of crude, were hit by twenty-five drones and missiles on 14th September 2019.
 Despite of Yemen's Houthi rebels claiming themselves as the attackers, the escalated tensions between the United States and Iran have been emerged.
 Secretary of State Mike Pompeo accused Iran and the Saudi government also pointed the finger directly at Iran.
-Even as the key questions were not answered, the drones, only cost \$15,000 or less, have shown the cost effective evidence damaging the world's third-highest importer, Saudi Aribia, on military equipment in 2018, an estimated \$ 67.6 billion.
+Even as the key questions were not answered, the drones, only cost \$15,000 or less, have shown the cost effective evidence damaging the world's third-highest importer, Saudi Aribia, on military equipment in 2018, an estimated \$67.6 billion.